clshu/Week13-HW11-FriendFinder/README.md

 The survey page uses forms to collect data and modal to show result.

-I use html/css combination only to create similar look and feels.
-I tried materialze framework but it's hard to work with modal code.
+I use html/css combination only to create similar look and feel to the demo.

 The questions in the survey are copied from https://www.16personalities.com